9ae/ace/characters/yule.md

 Yule is a noble heroic character subverted.
 While he wants to live by a good moral code, he betrays his tribe because he believes that unity will be for the greater good.
 Unlike most hero-types he is not single sighted and blind, the complexity of his character lies in him being able to make compromises.

-Guard: *holds Vio's features up* Where are you from?
-Vio: *glares* Mars
-Guard: such exotic features.
-I'm sure some of our captains will take pleasure in.
-Erik: Let her go!

 ---

 Yule (and Ada) pull qualities from Guy, Chase, Jesse, Alex B